rizvansky/biproductive/README.md

 ![1](./docs/demo.gif)

+## How to deploy the application

+-   Locally
+    -   You should have Docker and Docker Compose installed.

+    -   Go to the project folder.

+    -   Rename .env.example to .env and fill the ```SECRET_KEY``` environment variable.
+        For example, you can use (https://djecrety.ir) to generate the secret key.

+    -   Put .env file to ```./biproductive/biproductive``` directory.

+    -   Run ```docker-compose up --build```.

+    -   An application will be launched at ```0.0.0.0:8000``` address.

+-   Heroku
+    -   If you want to deploy this application on your own Heroku host, read [HEROKU.MD](docs/HEROKU.MD).

 ## Functionality of our application

 -   You can register to the website, providing any unused username, email, and password.
 You can log in using his username